rbpollock/labboNetwork/docs/.templates/itokenlocking.md

 # Token Locking (`ITokenLocking`)

-This contract supports secure token voting for the Colony Network, allowing for on-chain token votes to occur without the risk of "double-voting".
+This contract supports secure token voting for the Labbo Network, allowing for on-chain token votes to occur without the risk of "double-voting".
 Unlike Snapshot, which uses state snapshots to allow for secure voting off-chain, this contract allows for secure voting on-chain by preventing users from